murphyka/information_explorable/info_decomp.md

 #### Searching through the sea of variation with machine learning

 Having proven yourself with the economical storm warning system, the three towns have tasked you with building another communication system.
-Your town is home to the largest hospital in the region, but towns A and B contain specialized testing devices that your hospital regularly needs.
+Your town is home to the largest hospital in the region, but towns 1 and 2 contain specialized testing devices that your hospital regularly needs.
-A blood sample is sent off to town A, and their device measures one of four results; another sample is sent to B and its (different) device can also output one of four results.
+A blood sample is sent off to town 1, and their device measures one of four results; another sample is sent to town 2 and its (different) device can also output one of four results.
-Whether or not to administer a full dose of a particular drug depends on the results from A and B.
+Whether or not to administer a full dose of a particular drug depends on the results from town 1 and town 2.
 **Where, in each of the test results, is the information about whether to administer the drug?**

 Since we are only interested in the Pareto front -- the information allocations that maximize predictive power -- we can set this up as an optimization problem.
-Specifically, we'll pass the possible messages for town A through a variational encoder and those for town B through a second one.
+Specifically, we'll pass the possible messages for town 1 through a variational encoder and those for town 2 through a second one.
-These variational encoders look just like the front half of a variational autoencoder (VAE)<a class='citestart' key='vae'></a>
+These variational encoders look just like the front half of a variational autoencoder (VAE)<a class='citestart' key='vae'></a>, where the inputs are transformed to posterior distributions in a latent space.
-We can penalize the transmitted information in the same way VAEs do: with the expected KL divergence with some arbitrary (but convenient) prior.
+We can penalize the transmitted information in the same way VAEs do: with the expected KL divergence with some arbitrary (but convenient) prior<a class='footstart' key='dvib'></a>.
 Then the encodings, which will already have compressed away some information about the inputs, will be used for prediction of the target, and the whole setup can be trained end-to-end with gradient descent.

 <div class="container">